Learn How to Track Workers' Compensation in QuickBooks

 QuickBooks Tips to Make Workers' Compensation Audits Easier

 Workers' compensation is insurance.
-Workers' comp is designed to ensure that your employees are provided with adequate wage replacement and medical benefits if they are injured in the course of employment.
-You, as the employer, benefit because, in exchange for having workers' comp, your employees give up their rights to sue for the tort, or wrongful act, of negligence.
-Therefore, employees receive assured but limited coverage and give up some rights for recourse, which is why the worker compensation system is known as "the compensation bargain."
+It's designed to ensure your employees are provided with adequate wage replacement and medical benefits in the event of an injury while they're on the job.
+As the employer, you benefit because in exchange for having worker's comp, your employees give up their rights to sue for the tort — or wrongful act — of negligence.
+Therefore, employees receive assured but limited coverage, and give up some rights for recourse which is why the worker compensation system is known as "the compensation bargain."

 QuickBooks and Workers' Compensation

-QuickBooks has a few tools that can help you with your worker comp audit.
+QuickBooks has a few tools to help you with your audit.
 You can use QuickBooks to help you organize your workers' compensation information, pull together the information quicker and reduce the premiums you pay.
-However, don't start with the expectation that QuickBooks will save you money on your worker comp premiums because although it happens, it is rare.
-QuickBooks is far more likely to help you organize yourself than save you money when it comes to workers' compensation.
-To get started:
+However, don't start with the expectation that QuickBooks will save you money on your premiums because although it happens, it is rare.
+QuickBooks is far more likely to help you organize yourself than save you money when it comes to worker's compensation.

-- Enter worker comp codes in QuickBooks: After turning on the workers' comp feature in QuickBooks, you will be able to enter the worker comp class codes for your small business.
-You can find these codes on the list provide your worker comp insurance company.
-From the Menu Bar in QuickBooks, select List > Workers Comp List.
-Then, you can fill in the information in the screen that will appear below.
+- After turning on the feature in QuickBooks, you will be able to enter the class codes for your small business.
+You can find these codes on the list provided by your insurance company.
+From the Menu bar in QuickBooks, select List > Workers Comp List.
+Then, you can fill in the information that will appear below.
 Next, enter your experience modification factor.

 - You can then either assign a code to an employee in the employee record.
-Workers' comp premiums are based on the type of work an employee performs for you.
-If you have employees that perform multiple types of work for you, you will need to enter this information in those employees' timesheets.
+Premiums are based on the type of work an employee performs.
+If you have employees who perform multiple types of work for you, you will need to enter this information in their timesheets.
 Assigning an employee code in the employee records will result in an error in a portion of an employees' time if he or she performs multiple job types.